okviz/okviz.github.io/contributing.md

 4. #### Commit your Changes

     Committing a change means sending the files you changed locally back to the online repo.
-In fact, before committing, all changes are stored only in your local computer.
+Indeed, before you commit them, all changes are stored only on your local computer.

     To commit with VSCode, click on the ***Source Control*** icon, add a small description of the changes made in the input box above the ***Changes*** section, click the ellipsis button and choose Commit (or CTRL + Enter).

     <img src="assets/images/contributing/commit.png" width="850">

-    If VSCode asks for staging your changes, click on ***Always***.
+    If VSCode asks if you want to stage your changes, click on ***Always***.

     <img src="assets/images/contributing/always-stage.png" width="500">

-    Then click ***Publish Branch*** (or ***Sync Changes*** if you are following this step after sending the PR - more later).
+    Then click ***Publish Branch*** (or ***Sync Changes*** if you are following this step after sending the Pull Request - more later).

     <img src="assets/images/contributing/publish-branch.png" width="300">